Photo of a notebook with a list of Self Care items

 • Moisturize like it’s your job: After 40, your skin needs more moisture.
 I adore Korean skincare, as they use a lot of light layers to add hydration to the skin.
 And the ingredients in their skincare are simple and effective.

-• Sun protection is key: Sunscreen is non-negotiable!
-I use an SPF daily, even on cloudy days, to protect my skin from sun damage, which can accelerate signs of aging.
-I prefer Korean sunscreens but sometimes I also use RoC or Vichy.
+• Sun protection is key: I use an SPF daily, even on cloudy days, to protect my skin from sun damage, which can accelerate signs of aging.
+I prefer Korean sunscreens, but sometimes I also use RoC or Vichy.

 • Add retinol and vitamin C: If you’re not already using them, consider adding a gentle retinol at night and vitamin C serum during the day.
 They help with collagen production and skin elasticity.
 I use a tretinoin cream that I apply every 2-3 days.

-Pro tip: Castor oil has been a game-changer for me!
-It’s an affordable, natural remedy that hydrates, smooths and nourishes the skin.
-I especially like using it as an eye cream or adding a few drops to my cream in the winter.
+My tip: Castor oil and Almond oil have been a game-changer for me!
+I especially like using oils as an eye cream or adding a few drops to my cream in the winter.

-Your mental health is just as important as your physical health—if not more so!
-In your 40s, life can get busy with family, work, and other responsibilities, which means it’s easy to feel overwhelmed or burnt out.
+Your mental health is just as important as your physical health, if not more so!

-• Meditation and mindfulness: Even 5 minutes of quiet time can do wonders for your stress levels.
-I like sitting on my balcony and meditating in the morning or doing affirmations.
+• Meditation: I like sitting on my balcony and meditating for a few minutes every morning.
 Check out my Morning Self-Care Routine.

 • Set boundaries: Learn to say “no” to things that drain you and “yes” to the things that bring you joy.
 It’s a powerful form of self-care.

 • Stay connected: Relationships nourish our souls.
-Make time for friends and family that lift you up.
+Make time for friends and family who lift you up.

-• Regular movement and exercise will also help you feel more calm and energized.
+• Regular movement and exercise will also help you feel calmer and energized.

-Pro tip: Don’t be afraid to seek professional support if needed.
-But also be aware, that we go through a lot of hormone changes in 40s and there are many natural ways and habits can help you feel more calm and satisfied.
-You just need to start slowly incorporating them in your routine.
+My tip: We go through a lot of hormone changes (perimenopause) in our 40s, and many natural ways and habits can help you feel calmer and satisfied.
+You just need to start slowly incorporating them into your routine.

-Life after 40 is the perfect time to reconnect with your passions or explore new ones!
-Whether it’s learning a new skill, starting a hobby, or giving back to your community, finding purpose outside of your daily routine is a powerful form of self-care.
+Life after 40 is the perfect time to reconnect with your passions or explore new ones.
+Don’t be scared to try new things or return to your old habits.

 The first time I made a real, positive shift in my life was when I revamped my morning routine.